search icon

 When walking around the city late at night, you risk stumbling over a stander.
 This is probably the only drawback of this type of advertising.
 Placed right at the front door of a bar or an office, a stander — almost like an old friend — invites you to drop by and see what’s inside.
 And it works!
 A stander is really good at sparking the customers’ curiosity.
 Plus, it gives them a valid “excuse” to slow down for a moment, forget about their errands, and check out a new place that can offer them useful products or services.
 Low cost and mobility have made standers popular all over the globe (here we’re only talking about the cities where outdoor advertising is allowed by law).
 Light and easily movable, standers come in different shapes and formats:

-A paperclip stander looks much like its A-shape counterpart.
-However, in this case an ad is located in the center of the structure.
+Paperclip: A paperclip stander looks much like its A-shape counterpart.
+However, in this case, an ad is located in the center of the structure.

-This is the most versatile (and costly) type of standers that can display different photos or messages which are relevant to your target audience.
+Digital: This is the most versatile (and costly) type of stander.
+It can display different photos or messages relevant to your target audience.
 For easier control, a digital stander can be featured with a simple navigation menu.
 But again, think about the price.

 Freeze

-An advertising freeze is a long narrow structure which is attached to a building facade, running from one wall to the other.
+An advertising freeze is a long, narrow structure that is attached to a building facade, running from one wall to the other.
 Freezes are usually designed in one color.
-The biggest part of a freeze is occupied by a text (e.g., slogan, special offer), while a company logo is placed at the beginning or at the end.
+The biggest part of a freeze is occupied by a text (for example, a slogan, a special offer, etc.), while a company logo is placed at the beginning or the end.
 The logo height must not exceed 70% of the height of a freeze.
-Due to its huge dimensions and beneficial location, this ad format is sure to grab your customers’ attention.
-Made of banner fabric or composite, freezes have already become an organic part of business
+Due to its huge dimensions and beneficial location, this ad format can grab your customers’ attention.
+Made of banner fabric or composite, freezes have already become an organic part of business.

 Film

-Painted glass is an old decoration method that has successfully survived till our days and is used, among other things, in outdoor advertising.
-If your shop, beauty salon, travel agency or hotel opens to a busy street with lots of foot and vehicle traffic, consider using an advertising film on your windows to attract customers.
+Painted glass is an old decoration method that has successfully survived all our days and is used, among other things, in outdoor advertising.
+If your shop, beauty salon, travel agency, or hotel opens to a busy street with lots of foot and vehicle traffic, consider using an advertising film on your windows to attract customers.
 Plus, this way you won’t have to buy window shades!
-Unlike ancient masters, today we don’t need to create complex mosaic compositions thanks to high-tech adhesive materials!
+Unlike ancient masters, today we don’t need to create complex mosaic compositions thanks to high-tech adhesive materials.
 Here are the options you can benefit from:

-Perforated pressure-sensitive film has gaps, allowing sunlight to come inside.
-If your facility opens to a shady side of the street, this simple yet smart solution will make your office look warmer and friendlier!
+Perforated film: Perforated pressure-sensitive film has gaps, allowing sunlight to come inside.
+If your facility opens to a shady side of the street, this simple yet smart solution can make your office look warmer and friendlier.

 Plan your advertising budget wisely

-According to Prof. John Philip Jones, a renowned advertising campaign expert, Russian businessmen are willing to spend ca. 16% of the company budget on outdoor advertising.
-Among American entrepreneurs, the number is only 3%.
-There is no denying that a clever outdoor advertising can skyrocket your sales.
+According to Professor John Philip Jones, a renowned advertising campaign expert, Russian businessmen are willing to spend about 16% of the company budget on outdoor advertising.
+Among American entrepreneurs, the number is only about 3%.
+There is no denying that clever outdoor advertising can skyrocket your sales.
 However, overspending can be dangerous, especially for young companies that are usually pressed for money.
-How to you create an effective advertisement without having to spend a fortune on it?
-Let see some useful tips.
+How do you create an effective advertisement without spending a fortune on it?
+Let’s see some useful tips.

 In general, outdoor advertising does not last long.
 Trends are changing, materials are wearing out, companies are re-evaluating their strategies… Plus, customers are getting tired of seeing the same ad for months.
 Sooner or later, your signage or banner will need updating.
-Avoid spending tons of money on an ad that will serve you 2-3 months: it’s simply not worth it!
+Avoid spending tons of money on an ad that will serve you for 2 to 3 months: it’s simply not worth it!

 If you have several outdoor advertising locations, be sure to invest most of your budget in the one that has the biggest contact with your target audience.
 Choose busy parts of the city with lots of foot and vehicle traffic.
 Remember that your goal is to display your ad to as many people as possible.